Absolute Eosinophil Count Calculator

 What formula does the absolute eosinophil count calculator use?

 To estimate the total eosinophil count (AEC), you first need to do a complete blood count (CBC).
-The values of white blood cell (WBC) count and eosinophil percentage (EOS%) are going to be used in this equation:
+The values of white blood cell (WBC) count and eosinophil percentage (EOS%) are then used in this equation that finds the total eosinophil count:

 The calculated absolute eosinophil count is expressed in thousands of cells per microlitre (10³ cells/μL).